-Guatemala City is the population center of the country with almost 25 percent of its citizens living within the city.
-Over the past ten years, the country has begun to create a national health care system, but an estimated 40 percent of its people still have no access to health care services.
+Guatemala City is the population center of the country of Guatemala with nearly 25 percent of its citizens living within the city.
+The country has begun to create a national health care system, but an estimated 40 percent of its people still have no access to health care services.
 Due to this lack of access and a general distrust of traditional western medicine by the indigenous people, many patients have congenital and chronic illnesses which often go untreated for years.
-Vanderbilt currently sends teams of surgeons, nurses, and anesthesiologist/residents/CRNAs for two weeks, twice a year, to operate at facilities in Guatemala City.
-Currently, patients are screened the day before the surgical week, appropriate patients are scheduled for the week, and the schedule proceeds with patients staying over night after their procedure.
+Vanderbilt sends teams of surgeons, nurses, and anesthesiologist/residents/CRNAs for two weeks, twice a year, to provide clinical services at facilities in Guatemala City.
+Patients are typically screened the day before the surgical week, appropriate patients are scheduled for the week, and the schedule proceeds with patients usually staying over night after their procedure.

-Anesthetic concerns include unknown co-existing diseases which the patients may not communicate; restricted availability of standard monitoring or ventilating systems; and limited supplies, which the team transports to Guatemala for each trip.
+Anesthetic concerns include unknown co-existing diseases which the patients might not communicate; restricted availability of standard monitoring or ventilating systems; and limited supplies, which the team transports to Guatemala for each trip.
 System issues include varied levels of sophistication depending on the facility; the inability to operate on “complicated patients” due to limited post-operative care; and the differing practice philosophy of Vanderbilt health care teams compared to that of local practitioners.
-Vanderbilt works in conjunction with both the Shalom Foundation and the Guatemalan Pediatric Foundation to arrange local facilities for each trip.
-Within a year, the plan is to be permanently based at a site now being developed by the Shalom Foundation.
+Vanderbilt works in conjunction with both the Shalom Foundation and the Guatemalan Pediatric Foundation to coordinate these clinical service trips.